 Select the appropriate output setting for the output in the Verkada Command dashboard.

-Note: The TD52 uses a dry relay, which means that it cannot power an output device.
+The TD52 uses a dry relay, which means that it cannot power an output device.
 All output devices that require power need to use an external power controller or power supply.

-How to wire a reader
+Wire a reader

 Example wiring scenarios